sthetix/FuseCheck/README.md

 1. Download the latest zip from the [Releases](https://github.com/sthetix/FuseCheck/releases) page
 2. Extract the zip to the sd card
 3. Boot into Hekate
-5. Launch FuseCheck from the payloads menu
+5. Launch FuseCheck.bin from the payloads menu

 ## Usage